What are the best carp baits available? You can catch carp on almost all edible food products.

 As with other particles, such as maize and seed, adding extra oil or liquid attractants can really boost hemp by slowly releasing flavours and colourings in the water.

 Hemp is certainly a staple food choice in my carp fishing.

-These can be great value and are designed to save you time.
+These can be great wasy of adding even more attraction to the swim and are designed to save you time.

-I found this 400g bag of hemp and chilli particle mix on Amazon that looks really good value!
+I found this 400g bag of hemp and maize particle mix on Amazon that looks really good value!

 Best Carp Bait - Pop Ups

 Pop-ups are another type of boilie but, as the name suggests, are buoyant so will pop up off the bottom of the lake.

 There are so many rigs that can be used with a pop-up and they can be fished in an array of situations.